yvelikova/axway-open-docs/content/en/docs/apim_reference/managedomain_ref.md

 Specify an SSL certificate signed by an externally signed Certificate Authority (CA) to be used by a Node Manager or API Gateway instance.
 Use this option after registering a host or creating an API Gateway using a certificate signed by an external CA. Submitting the certificate with this option completes the host registration or API Gateway creation.

-Note that API Gateway CSRs define three custom OIDs that they expect the CA to issue in the certificate.
-The CA **must** issue the certs with these OIDs, as well as the other key usage and extended key usage bits defined in the CSR, or the gateways will be unable to communicate.
-This is the definition of the three custom OIDs:
+Note that API Gateway CSRs define three custom OpenIDs (OID) that they expect the CA to issue in the certificate.
+The CA *must* issue the certificates with these OIDs, as well as the other key usage and extended key usage bits defined in the CSR, or the gateways will be unable to communicate.
+The custom OIDs are defined as follows:

 ```
 ADMIN_NODE_MANAGER_OID = "1.3.6.1.4.1.17998.10.1.1.2.2"